 Some clients will benefit simply from having an objective, supportive place that they can come and talk about the memories of the deceased person and how they feel, for as long as they like after the death.

 But in some cases a client may have become ‘stuck’ in the grief process and so does not seem able to feel anything other than one particular grief emotion, such as anger or denial, for a prolonged period of time.
-Here we use counselling skills to help the client identify what is keeping them stuck in that feeling and work with them to progress beyond that stuckness.
+Here I use counselling skills to help the client identify what is keeping them stuck in that feeling and work with them to progress beyond that stuckness.

 The same grief emotions and process are felt in reaction to other losses besides bereavement, such as divorce and loss of lifestyle due to illness.
 In these situations a person will similarly experience feelings such as anger at the loss, denial and despair.
 So the same grief counselling approach can help.
 Often a client will find it very enlightening to hear that what they are experiencing is a grief reaction for their loss as they only associated grief with bereavement.